assaabloy-ppi/salt-channel/files/spec-salt-channel.md

                   Figure 1: Salt Channel messages.

 Each peer holds a long-term signing key pair.
-The public signing of the other peer is assumed to be known a priori.
+The peers are assumed to know each other'r public signing key before the Salt Channel session is started.
 In addition to the signing key pair, each peer generates an ephemeral encryption key pair for use exclusively for one Salt Channel session.

 The handshake begins with Client sending his ephemeral public encryption key (ClientEncKey) to the server and the server responding with his ephemeral public encryption key (ServerEncKey).
-The first message, M1, also contains ProtocolVersion and optionally the Server's public signing key.
-More on that later.
+The first message, M1, also contains ProtocolVersion and optionally the Server's public signing key (ServerSigKey).
+The ServerSigKey is needed in cases where multiple Salt Channel Servers are sharing the same communication endpoint.
+For example, it is possible for multiple Salt Channel servers to share one TCP port on a computer.
+We call this feature *virtual hosting* since it it very similar to virtual hosting in the context of the World Wide Web.

 So, in the first part of the handshake (M1, M2), Client and Server exchanges their ephemeral public keys in cleartext.
 After that,